Yajivkumar/sentiment_pcr/README.md

 My Educational Blog: Aptipedia Tecknowlegies - https://aptipedia.blogspot.com/

 There is a comparison among lexicon-based and transformer-based (FinBERT) method with proposed PCR_SA method.

+Install the required python packages such as nltk...